 But when you get to the roads that are above 60 km/h (40 mph) and aren’t jammed or blocked by endless traffic lights, that’s when things start to get interesting.
 You get to stay in the meat of the powerband and make a lot of noise, and that’s what the Scrambler is all about.

 Oh — yeah, a word on the noise.
 The 1100’s engine is loud.
 Maybe it’s the baffle-free Termignoni pipes on the model I took for a ride, but it has a really nice purr to it that wakes right up when you’re actually on the move.
-Modern Ducati V-twins lack the bite and bark of those of the dry clutch days, but the Ducati Monster 1100 retains as much of it as you can get.
+Modern Ducati V-twins lack the bite and bark of those of the dry clutch days, but the Ducati Scrambler 1100 retains as much of it as you can get.

 Termignoni?
 How do you say that, anyway?
 See here for my pronunciation guide to motorcycle words from other languages.

 The versatility of the Scrambler 1100 is helped by the fact that the handlebars are wide (other than the Sport models).
 Navigating at low speeds is easy, and turns at higher speeds are as easy as a gentle push on the handlebars.
 Coming off my 600cc sport bike that’s my commuter these days, I felt that it was nimble, despite the heavier weight.